ayak2002/EC523_Chopped/CLIP/README.md

 https://github.com/openai/CLIP

 Then, clone this repository and run any of the main.py files.
-*Important:* Change the file directories to the appropiate file directories that training and testing data are located.
+*Important:* Change the file directory paths in the main.py files to the appropiate file directories that training and testing data are located.